FluegelsApps/iot-utilities/docs/app-changelog.md

 - fixed bug: data collection not loaded when rotating in northbound details
 - fixed bug: app crashing when deleting multiple clients at a time
 - fixed bug: app crashing in clients list due to formatting errors
-- fixed bug: certificate was not downloadable from the web-dashboard (only viewable)
+- fixed bug: certificate was not downloadable from the web-dashboard
 - fixed bug: anchors in documentation not always redirecting properly
-- fixed bug: axis scale in history graph to big when receiving invalid RSSI (0 - 900)
+- fixed bug: axis scale in history graph too big when receiving invalid RSSI

 ---